Anushav06/Certificate-Service/README.md

--🏢 Certificate Service Module
+# 🏢 Certificate Service Module

- -📌 Shopping Mall Management System
+## 📌 Shopping Mall Management System

--✨ This project was developed as a part of the **TNS Training Project** under the team project:
+✨ This project was developed as a part of the **TNS Training Project** under the team project:

-- 🛍️ Shopping Mall Management System
+# 🛍️ Shopping Mall Management System

--In this complete system, my individual module contribution was:
+In this complete system, my individual module contribution was:

- 📄 Certificate Service
+# 📄 Certificate Service

 The Certificate Service module is responsible for managing and tracking certificates received by mall administration from external authorities such as:
 🔥 Fire Department
 🍽️ Food Safety Department
 ⚡ Electrical Safety Department
 🏢 Government Regulatory Authorities

 ---

- 🚀 Module Overview
+# 🚀 Module Overview
 This module helps mall administrators to:
 ✅ Add Certificates
 ✅ View Certificate Details
 ✅ Update Certificate Information